void

 steiermark.gif

-Styria is mentioned in an anecdote by Švejk about tailor Hývl who had a slip of tongue on the train route Maribor - Leoben - Prague because he thought no-one else in the compartment spoke Czech.
+Styria is mentioned in an anecdote by Švejk about tailor Hývl, who had a slip of the tongue on the train route Maribor - Leoben - Prague because he thought no one else in the compartment spoke Czech.

 Background

-Styria was until 1918 one of 15 crown lands of Cisleithania.
-The area was larger than the current Austrian state of Styria as it included parts of current Slovenia with Maribor (Marburg).
+Styria was, until 1918, one of 15 crown lands of Cisleithania.
+The area was larger than the present Austrian state of Styria, as it included parts of present-day Slovenia with Maribor (Marburg).
 The capital was (and is) Graz, and at the time a significant part of the population were Slovenes (nearly 30 per cent).

 Hašek and Styria

-The author's inspiration for the use of Styria (and the described train route) as a theme in the novel is probably a trip he undertook in the summer of 1905.
-His travel companions for parts of this apostolical journey were painter Jaroslav Kubín and the actor František Vágner.
-His travels that year is described by Václav Menger and is also featured in Strana mírného pokroku v mezích zákona.
-Hašek also touches on the journey in the stories Rozjímání o počátku cesty and O sportu.
+The author's inspiration for using Styria (and the described train route) as a theme in the novel is probably a trip he undertook in the summer of 1905.
+His travel companions for parts of this apostolic journey were the painter Jaroslav Kubín and the actor František Vágner.
+His travels that year are described by Václav Menger and are also featured in Strana mírného pokroku v mezích zákona.
+Hašek also touches on the journey in the stories Contemplation on the Beginning of the Journey[a] and On Sports[b].

 Jaroslav Hašek: O sportu (1907)